2434 Director, Autism Transition Program - WP

 Experience: At least one year of experience working with individuals with Autism Spectrum Disorder is required.
 Experience working with advocacy agencies and organizations tied to programming or vocational goal development is required.
 Experience working with programs in education is required; experience in higher education is preferred.
 Experience supervising individuals within an office operation is preferred.
 Experience overseeing a budget which includes personnel and operating costs is preferred.

 Skills: Excellent communication skills is preferred.
 Knowledge of grant writing is preferred.
 An understanding of strategic planning, project management, and marketing is preferred.
 Knowledge of web maintenance is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES